jvanmeter/cloudforms-workshops/www-default/workshop-lab-1.md

 * **Flavors** – Cloud computing offers infrastructure as a service.
 A flavor describes a specific type of instance and what kind of resources are made available to the instance.
 All instances are created from a type of flavor.
 * **Security Groups** – Tenant based security that defines Ingres and Egres access to instances.
 * **Instances** – Virtual Machines running under cloud infrastructure.
-* **Container** – Your software wrapped in a complete filesystem containing everything it needs to run
+* **Container** – Your software wrapped in a complete filesystem containing everything it needs to run.
-* **Image** – We are talking about Docker images; read-only and used to create containers
+* **Image** – We are talking about Docker images; read-only and used to create containers.

 ### Accessing CloudForms
 CloudForms provides a web console that allow you to perform various tasks via a web browser.
 Let's get started by logging into this and checking the status of the platform.